-Three days in Bergen was a perfect amount of time to fall in love with this little city.
+3 days in Bergen, Nortway was a perfect amount of time to fall in love with this little city.
 The waterfront is gorgeous against the mountainous backdrop and it was one of the prettiest places we’ve ever explored.
 Bergen was our last stop on our honeymoon, after Gothenburg, Stockholm and Reykjavik.
 For some reason, it was perhaps the place we were least excited about.
 But it was an absolute treat and exceeded all expectations.

 Bergen is definitely somewhere we will go back to.
 It was our first time together in Norway, too, and it made us both want to see more of it.
 Considering Sweden is our firm favourite country, it wasn’t hard to feel at home in Norway too.
 Just don’t tell the Swedes that, obvs…

 Here are a few things to do/eat/see over 3 days in Bergen…

 As soon as we got to Bergen (after we’d checked into the beautiful Thon Hotel Rosenkranz), we headed out to explore.

 Bergen is very hilly, with winding cobbled streets full of picture-perfect houses.
 This is exactly the kind of place we love walking around until we end up lost in a residential area.

 Other than the fjords themselves, Bryggen is the most famous thing about Bergen.
 It’s a beautifully well preserved whard.
 The front is all the old shipping warehouses, which are now all the shops you see along the harbour.
 But hidden behind this are narrow alleyways and crooked paths, with the old wooden houses leaning against each other at angles.